List of Boy Meets World characters: Chet Hunter

 Chet appears as a ghost in four episodes, "Road Trip" in Season 6, as well as "Family Trees", "Brave New World (Part 2 – Series Finale)" in Season 7, and "Girl Meets Hurricane" in Girl Meets World’s Season 2.
 He acts as a spirit guide for Shawn in the hard times portrayed in the first two episodes, giving him counsel and advice.
 His appearance in the series finale is a comical one; in a moment played for laughs as he otherwise proudly watches over his sons, Chet is outraged when he hears Jack deciding to give up his wealth for happiness, but is later proud after knowing that he is joining the Peace Corps.
 Unlike his other ghost appearances, no one can see or hear him in this scene, so Jack is unaware of Chet's reactions, though Rachel does get startled when Chet's ghost pinches her behind as he leaves.

 Chet's only appearance in Girl Meets World is in the season 2 episode "Girl Meets Hurricane"; he encourages Shawn to pursue a romantic relationship with Katy, and implies that Shawn would be a good father-figure for Katy's daughter Maya.

-Two episodes involving Chet ("We'll Have A Good Time Then..." and "I'm Gonna Be Like You, Dad") are named for lines from the Harry Chapin song "Cat's in the Cradle", which is about a broken father-son relationship.
+The last involving (a living) Chet ("We'll Have A Good Time Then...") is named for a line from the Harry Chapin song "Cat's in the Cradle", which is about a broken father-son relationship.

 Joshua Matthews

-Joshua Matthews (Daniel Jacobs) is the youngest of the Matthews siblings.
+Joshua "Josh" Matthews (Daniel Jacobs) is the youngest of the Matthews siblings.
 He is born in the episode "My Baby Valentine" but only weighs 5 lbs and is very ill.
 He soon gets better in the episode "Resurrection".
 He makes his final appearance in the last episode where Cory gives him a speech about all of things that he has learned over the past seven years.

 He later returns as a teenager in the sequel series Girl Meets World, this time playing a larger role and being portrayed by Uriah Shelton.
 Joshua has grown up to be a handsome young man who has a great relationship with Cory and Alan.
 He also seems to have a charming yet silly personality, akin to Eric.
 Maya has a small schoolgirls crush on him for a brief episode.
 In the episode Girl Meets Game Night, Joshua talks to Maya about her crush on him.
 He says that he is too old for her and asks if she understands that.
 Maya sadly confirms it but says she will still fight for him.
 Later though in the episode Girl Meets the Tell Tale Tot, Josh says that she's not so little anymore and that he guesses he should stop looking at her like that.
+In "Girl Meets Ski Lodge", Josh admits to sharing Maya's feelings but insists their relationship remain platonic until they're both older, saying he'll play the long game.